 If a ship begins one of your turns docked at a wild island, give her an explore action to look at all the treasure on that island (without revealing it to the other players) and choose as much treasure as you want to take (within the ship's cargo capacity limits).
 Place each chosen treasure face down on the ship's deckplate card.
 Any treasure not taken is left face down on the island.

-When you leave a wild island, mark that you have explored it by leaving a token (such as a pennant flag) on the island; if you dock at an island with your token on it, you can explore it as a free action after docking.
-You can also explore any allied ship or derelict that your ship touches, which allows you to transfer crew and treasure between ships while at sea.
+When you leave a wild island, mark that you have explored it by leaving a token (such as a coin or bead) on the island; if you dock at an island with your token on it, you can explore it as a free action after docking.

-A unique treasure does not take up a cargo space unless an ability says otherwise.
+A unique treasure does not take up a cargo space.
 A unique treasure must be taken by the first player to explore the island on which it is placed.
-Place it face up on the ship's deckplate card; any ability a face-up unique treasure has comes into play immediately (as a free action).
+Place it face up on the ship's deckplate card; any ability a face-up unique treasure has comes into play as a free action.